Jay Z is 50! Celebrate by exploring his one—and only—movie role

 “It was more of a cameo,” says director Abdul Malik Abbott.
 “It wasn’t the ideal situation.”

 Produced by the film arm of Jay Z’s label Roc-A-Fella and distributed by Lionsgate, State Property follows the standard rags-to-riches-to-ruin arc, a Scarface for the hood, if you will.
 Beans (Beanie Sigel) is a small-time hustler in Philadelphia who yearns to go big time.
 So he ruthlessly expands his drug-selling empire.
 But with great fortune (especially one accrued via a sizable kill count) comes great foes.
 When Beans tries to step on kingpin Untouchable J’s (Jay Z) territory, things get personal.
-Beans soon finds himself in a deadly cat-and-mouse game with Untouchable J’s gang, including his right-hand man Boss Dame (Roc-A-Fella co-founder Damon Dash).
+Beans soon finds himself in a deadly cat-and-mouse game with Untouchable J’s gang, including his right-hand man Boss Dame (Roc-A-Fella cofounder Damon Dash).

 Abbott’s work directing music videos for Original Flavor, Lord Finesse, and Jay Z was a good enough bargaining chip for his petition to Dash, a producer on the film, to direct what would become his feature debut.
 State Property also featured Roc-A-Fella’s roster of talent (mainly decked out in Roc-A-Fella’s streetwear brand Rocawear, no less), in a bit of cross promotion—and in their acting debuts, as well.

 Beanie Sigel is certainly believable as a power-hungry hustler.
-Memphis Bleek pulls off Beans’ loose-cannon flunky Blizz.
+Memphis Bleek pulls off Beans’s loose-cannon flunky Blizz.

 And then there’s Jay Z.